kosso/titanium-BLE-ESP32-example/README.md

-The folders contain the Javascript required to buid an Axway Titanium iOS application (which *must* include the [**ti.bluetooth** iOS module](https://github.com/hansemannn/titanium-bluetooth)) and also an Arduino sketch for an ESP32 micro-controller module and 64x32 OLED screen.
+The folders contain the Javascript required to build an Axway Titanium iOS application (which *must* include the [**ti.bluetooth** iOS module](https://github.com/hansemannn/titanium-bluetooth)) and also an Arduino sketch for an ESP32 micro-controller module and 64x32 OLED screen.

 The Arduino sketch uses the latest ESP32 BLE Arduino library from https://github.com/nkolban/ESP32_BLE_Arduino.